rubrikinc/terraform-provider-polaris/docs/guides/upgrade_guide_v1.3.0.md

 resource and the `features` field of the `polaris_gcp_permissions` data source have been deprecated.

 ### GCP Conditional Permissions
-The `polaris_gcp_perissions` data source has been extended with new fields to support an improved permissions model with conditional permissions.
+The `polaris_gcp_permissions` data source has been extended with new fields to support an improved permissions model with conditional permissions.
 Previously, the `polaris_gcp_permissions` data source was used to get a list of permissions for a set of RSC features.
 The permissions were then used to create a custom role which was assigned to the RSC service account.
 Now, the `polaris_gcp_permissions` data source is used to get two sets of permissions, one for permissions with